 The orthoptist at hospital will be able to advise on the various ways to help a child to develop their vision as much as possible, such as glasses and patching.

-It is important for your child to continue to have regular eye checks with the hospital or with a high street optician.
-This ensures your child is wearing the right type and strength of glasses or contact lenses so their vision develops as well as possible.
+It is important for your child to continue to have regular eye checks with the hospital or with an optometrist.
+This ensures your child is wearing the right type and strength of glasses or contact lenses, so their vision develops as well as possible.
 The hospital will advise you on how often your child should have an eye check.

 Children with cataract may have other eye or health problems.
 These are usually detected by a heath care professional early on, with treatment or support given where needed.
 Talk to your eye team or GP if you have any other concerns.

 It’s completely natural to be concerned if your child has congenital cataracts and normal to find yourself worrying about what it means now and in the future.
 We’re here to support you every step of the way, and to answer any questions you may have – just get in touch with our Sight Loss Advice Service.